m1k1o/neko/.m1k1o/README.md

 # How to contribute to neko

-If you want to contribute, but don't want to install anything on your host system, we got you covered.
+If you want to contribute, but do not want to install anything on your host system, we got you covered.
 You only need docker.
-Technically, it could be donw using vs code development in container, but this is more fun:).
+Technically, it could be done using vs code development in container, but this is more fun:).

 You need to copy `.env.development` to `.env` and customize values.